mikebell/mikebell.io/content/cv.md

 * Ansible
 * Concourse

 **Cyber Essentials Plus** - I have run the company through the CE and CE+ audits to ensure that we're compliant with their standards.
 As part of this I've also started our investigation into ISO 27001.
+I chose to run this as a Kanban project to make sure it was visible to everyone what they had to provide and where we were going through the process.
+It worked really well and there was a very quick turn around.

 **MOJ Judicial Appointments Commission** - Responsible for development and support of the JAC application system.

-* Development of new features
+* Development of new features using Drupal and PHP.
 * Support of existing features and infrastructure.
+Implementing and monitoring the support queue.
-* Application debugging and performance monitoring/improvements.
+* Application debugging and performance monitoring/improvements at the server and code level.

 #### Senior Developer - WunderUK - January 2016 to June 2016

 **Ministry of Justice JAC/JARS** - Complex reporting functionality across hundreds of datasets.
+This involved liaising with many MOJ team members to get a greater understanding of the data they have and how they wanted to use it.

 **Kew Gardens** - A large print and TV campaign that required high availability form submissions using a custom PHP API.